Thursday, November 15, 2012

 • Using any of the prayers from this section of the Rector’s blog

 The other part of this observance is self-denial.
-This is not a rejection of good things in order to feel miserable, but an acknowledgement of the greater good of the Cross.
+This is not a rejection of good things in order to feel miserable, but gratitude for the greater good of the Cross.
 As with Lent, we are reminded by our Friday Observance that we do not “live by bread alone” (or by any earthly thing alone).
 In a society glutted by excess, this is an essential message and practice.
-Fasting is, let us remember, expected not only by the Church, but by Christ himself.
+Fasting is, let us remember, expected not only by the Church, but by Christ himself (see the Sermon on the Mount).
 Some practices of self-denial on Fridays might include:

 • Not eating meat